 In Case of Loss or Theft

-- When reporting a loss or theft, be sure to mention that the belongings were marked with your driver's license number, social security number.
+- When reporting a loss or theft, be sure to mention that the belongings were marked with your driver's license number or state ID.

 - Describe where the markings are located on each item.